 - The Portfolio maintains a positive ESG Materiality rating compared to the Bloomberg Global Aggregate Corporate Index (USD Hedged), assessed over rolling 12-month periods, using the ESG Materiality Rating Model.
 The positive ESG Materiality rating versus the index is monitored on a daily basis by the Sub-Advisor's compliance systems. - The Sub-Advisor invests at least 50% of the portfolio in companies that have a strong ESG Materiality Rating.
 Only investments in companies that have a strong rating are considered to be aligned with the promotion of environmental and/or social characteristics.
-Where necessary, the Sub-Advisor may assess companies that are not covered by its ESG Materiality Rating Model as having a strong rating using its own research, or engage with companies that have low ESG Materiality Ratings for improvement, in order to achieve this 50% minimum commitment. - The Sub-Advisor invests at least 5% of the Portfolio's assets in sustainable investments. - The Sub-Advisor excludes companies: - that it determines are in breach of accepted international standards, for example the UN Global Compact Principles; and that derive revenue above particular thresholds from certain industries and activities that are harmful to the environment and/or society.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Where necessary, the Sub-Advisor may assess companies that are not covered by its ESG Materiality Rating Model as having a strong rating using its own research, or engage with companies that have low ESG Materiality Ratings for improvement, in order to achieve this 50% minimum commitment. - The Sub-Advisor invests at least 5% of the Portfolio's assets in sustainable investments. - The Sub-Advisor excludes companies: - that it determines are in breach of accepted international standards, for example the UN Global Compact Principles; and indicators measure how the environmental or social characteristics promoted by the financial product are attained.